-Sports Law: Profes sional Leagues and International Sport s Organisations Course Code LAWF 3980 Section Number 01 Instructor Dr Ryan Gauthier Course is open to 2L or 3L Course is an elective Semester fall Credits 3 Days and Times Monday and Wednesd ay at 10:00 to 11:20 a.m • meets perspectiv es requirement no meets writi ng requirement no Assessment Method 10% class participation 10% reflection essay 10% negotiation exercise 10% contract drafting 60% final assignment Materials Mitten et al, Sports Law: Governance and Regulation , 4th edn (Aspen, 2024) Other materials are provided through Moodle.
+Sports Law: Profes sional Leagues and International Sport s Organisations Course Code LAWF 3980 Section Number 01 Instructor Dr Ryan Gauthier Course is open to 2L or 3L Course is an elective Semester fall Credits 3 Days and Times Tuesday and Thursday at 2:30 to 3:50 p.m. meets perspectiv es requirement no meets writi ng requirement no Assessment Method 10% reflection essay 10% negotiation exercise 10% contract drafting Materials Mitten et al, Sports Law: Governance and Regulation , 4th edn (Aspen, 2024) Other materials are provided through Moodle.
 Calendar Description Students examine and evaluate the effectiveness of the legal framework and policies governing professional sports leagues and international sports governing bodies.
 Students also compare approaches to governing sport in Canada, the U.S., and Europe.
 Topics include the monopoly structure of sport; the intersection of competition law and labour law; issues free agency and salary caps; franchise movement and stadium subsidies; and dispute resolution mechanisms.
-Other Information After taking this course, you will be able to: 1. describe the basic structure of the North American sports system; 2. discuss substantive areas of law relevant to sport; 3. critically evaluate the current practices of sports organizations, and the legal regime related to sport; 4. evaluate the challenges facing sport and sport's ability to address those challenges; 5. express reflections and opinions on sports law, in a professional manner, using legal sources and arguments.
+Other Information After taking this course, you will be able to: 1. describe the basic structure of the North American sports system; 2. discuss substantive areas of law relevant to sport; 3. critically evaluate the current practices of sports organizations, and the legal regime related to sport; 4. evaluate the challenges facing sport and sport's ability to addres those challenges; 5. express reflections and opinions on sports law, in a professional manner, using legal sources and arguments.

 Trusts

 Course Code LAWF 3720 Section Number 01

 Instructor Professor Brad Morse

 Course is open to 2L or 3L Course is an elective

 Semester fall Credits 3

-Days and Times Tuesday and Th Tuesday and Thursday at 10:00 to 11:20 a.m.
+Days and Times Monday and W Monday and Wednesday at 2:30 to 3:50 p.m.

 meets perspectiv es requirement no meets writi ng requirement no

-Assessment Method optional written assignment: 25% open-book final exam: 75% or 100%
+Assessment Method optional writter n assign ment: 25%

+open-book final exam: 75% or 100%

 Materials are provided through Moodle

 Calendar Description Students explore the concept of the trust, its development in equity, and its relationship to other legal concepts.
-Topics include various types of trusts; constituting, administering and terminating the trust; trustee duties and powers; variation of trusts; breach of trust; and the doctrine of tracing.
+Topics include various types of trusts; constituting, administering and terminating the trust; trustee duties and powers; variation of trusts; breach of trust; and the doctrine of tracing. us trust;

 Other Information

-Unjust Enrichment Course Code LAWF 3650 Section Number 01 Instructor Dr Chris Hunt Course is open to 2L or 3L Course is an elective Semester winter Credits 3 Days and Times Monday and W ednesd ay at 10:00 to 11:20 a.m). meets perspectiv es requirement no meets writi ng requirement no Assessment Method 100% final exan n Materials are provided th are provided through Moodle Calendar Description Students assess unjust enrichment as an independent source of legal obligation.
+Unjust Enrichment

+Course Code LAWF 3650 Section Number 01

+Instructor Dr Chris Hunt

+Course is open to 2L or 3L Course is an elective

+Semester fall Credits 3

+Days and Times Monday and W ednesd ay at 10:00 to 11:20 a.m).

+meets perspectiv es requirement no meets writi ng requirement no

+Assessment Method 100% final exan n

+Materials are provided th rough N Moodle

+Calendar Description Students assess unjust enrichment as an independent source of legal obligation.
 Topics include elements of the right of action and defences; restitution as the remedy, with particular emphasis on personal versus proprietary restitution; and disgorgement of wrongful gain, distinguished from restitution using breach of fiduciary obligation as the primary example.

 Other Information This course is designed to provide an overview of key areas of the law of unjust enrichment.
 We will examine the nature of and rationale underpinning this ancient cause of action, and explore how it applies in very diverse circumstances.
 Toward the end of the term, we will examine other restitutionary causes of action, including breach of fiduciary duty and breach of confidence.
 Throughout the class, emphasis is placed on applying settled law to novel situations.